Lodging etiquette in Ostfriesland

 Before the owner of the house agrees to give you lodging for the night, it might be you have to show him your silver.
 Like a computer 'safe button' avant la lettre probably a child gets sore ears as well.
 These were the ways of the first legally blonds.

-When hiking in region Brookmerland you will probably need lodging at least once.
-If you are the type who prefers to stay practical, of course, you can check-in at a pension or hotel, or pitch your tent at a camping.
+When hiking in region Brookmerland during the Frisia Coast Trail you'll probably need lodging at least once.
+If you're the type who prefers to stay practical, of course you can check-in at a pension or hotel, or pitch your tent at a camping.
 No surprises here.
 Paying simply with plastic, your smart phone or with one of the many bitcoins varieties, and all permits and taxes automatically are paid for.

 The law on foreigners was as follows: